Minister-President of Lower Saxony: Role of the State Chancellery

-The Minister President of Lower Saxony, like his fellow Minister President in their respective states, has the staff of the State Chancellery at his disposal.
-The State Chancellery assists the Minister President in the preparation of draft legislation, the management of day-to-day government business and the coordination of media policy for the entire state.
+The minister-president of Lower Saxony, like his fellow minister-presidents in their respective states, has the staff of the State Chancellery at his disposal.
+The State Chancellery assists the minister-president in the preparation of draft legislation, the management of day-to-day government business and the coordination of media policy for the entire state.
 Additionally, it is responsible for relations to the other states in Germany and the European Union.

-The State Chancellery, by convention, is headed by a state secretary appointed by the Minister President.
+The State Chancellery, by convention, is headed by a state secretary appointed by the minister-president.
 The current incumbent is Jörg Mielke.
 Under the McAllister administration, the State Chancellery was divided into four overall departments (Department 1: Policy Guidelines, Department 2: Legal/Administration/Media, Department 3: Europe/International Cooperation, Department 4: Lower Saxony Representation to the Federal Government).
-While each of these departments is headed by a separate section head, the Press and Information Office is under the direct purview of the Minister President.
+While each of these departments is headed by a separate section head, the Press and Information Office is under the direct purview of the minister-president.

 Role in German politics

-As the leader of one of Germany's territorially largest and most populous states, the Minister President of Lower Saxony has traditionally been a major player in federal politics: The state's first Minister President, Hinrich Wilhelm Kopf often used the Bundesrat as a forum to oppose the policies of the Adenauer government.
+As the leader of one of Germany's territorially largest and most populous states, the minister president of Lower Saxony has traditionally been a major player in federal politics: The state's first minister-president, Hinrich Wilhelm Kopf often used the Bundesrat as a forum to oppose the policies of the Adenauer government.
 Alfred Kubel, one of Kopf's successors, played a major role in negotiating a compromise between all German states on the creation of a national fiscal transfer mechanism (Länderfinanzausgleich).
-Minister President Ernst Albrecht, contrary to prevailing majority opinion in his own party, advocated and voted for the ratification of the treaties around which Willy Brandt's Ostpolitik was centred.
+Minister-President Ernst Albrecht, contrary to prevailing majority opinion in his own party, advocated and voted for the ratification of the treaties around which Willy Brandt's Ostpolitik was centred.

-Ernst Albrecht was a candidate for the CDU nomination for President in 1979 and Chancellor in 1980, Gerhard Schröder became Chancellor of Germany in 1998, his successor Sigmar Gabriel served as the Vice-Chancellor of Germany between 2013 and 2018 and Christian Wulff was elected President of Germany in 2010.
+Ernst Albrecht was a candidate for the CDU nomination for president in 1979 and chancellor in 1980, Gerhard Schröder became the chancellor of Germany in 1998, his successor Sigmar Gabriel served as the vice-chancellor of Germany between 2013 and 2018 and Christian Wulff was elected president of Germany in 2010.
 Examples of Lower Saxony's influence on policy debates in federal politics include Ernst Albrecht's advocacy of financial transfers from other states and Gerhard Schröder's usage of Lower Saxony's Bundesrat votes in matters of fiscal and tax policy.